ibm-apiconnect/pot/labs/lab0.md

 	![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab1/mac-git-install-start.png)

 1. Follow the wizard to install.
-The installation is complete when you see a message stating that "The installation was successful."
+The installation is complete when you see a message stating that `The installation was successful.`

   ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab1/mac-git-install-complete.png)

 1. Install Node Version Manager aka "nvm" by opening a terminal session and typing the following commands:

 	```bash